 Scenario #4: Hitting below a Tree / Punch Type Shot

 If you are hitting a low shot (punch type shot) below a tree, etc. it is recommended to run an iron.
 Hybrids are built to get height fast, and they are not good clubs to punch shots out below trees.
 Would recommend hitting your longest (least lofted) iron vs. hitting a hybrid in these situations.
-In other words, strongly suggest punching a six metal vs. a five combination under the tree.
+In other words, strongly suggest punching a six iron vs. a five hybrid under the tree.
 Or a five iron vs. a four hybrid, etc..

 Scenario #5: Chipping when a ball is sitting into the Grain

 Many times when a shot comes up short of a green and is on an uphill slope to the green, it is sitting “into the grain.”
 Grain of the grass typically goes the way the water would roll off the hill.
 In other words, if your ball is sitting on a spot the water would move away from the hole, your shot is probably sitting into the grain.